[big shoutout to to Dixon for giving Polymur a glance ahead of this post and adding it to the Graphite tools page]

 About two years ago, I wrote about my initial adventures with shoving metrics into Graphite.

 Since, our integration into the Graphite ecosystem in particular has slowly petrified.
-Our metrics system was unfortunately grown somewhat organically; with many dozens of applications using Statsd/Collectd, several homegrown data collection tools, and various alerting systems built around the Graphite API, we’re pretty hooked into it.
+Our metrics system was unfortunately grown somewhat organically; with many dozens of applications using Statsd/Collectd, several homegrown data collection tools, and various alerting systems built around the Graphite API, we’re fairly hooked into it for now.
 We also have dozens of heavy internal users and a somewhat extensive level of dashboards and workflows built on top of it.
 It sort of just happened amidst our race to solve lots of other problems.
 Our metrics systems would coast along in the background, and as long as it wasn’t broken, we’d add things we needed here and there (this sounds 100% ideal, I know).